-The Company entered into an employment agreement on January 1, 2002 with Mr. Miller, which was amended on December 22, 2008.
-Under the employment agreement, Mr. Miller is provided a base salary, currently set at \$800,000.
-The employment agreement also entitles him to receive an annual bonus and to participate in the Company s incentive, savings and retirement plans.
+Employment Contracts and Termination of Employment and Change-in-Control Arrangements agreement, Mr. Miller is provided a base salary, currently set at \$975,000.
+The employment agreement also entitles him to receive an annual bonus and to participate in the Company's incentive, savings and retirement plans.
 The agreement has a term of three years and is automatically extended on an annual basis.
 The agreement provides for a base salary, participation in employee incentive plans, and employee benefits as generally provided to all employees.